DimKaisaris/Web-Scraping-with-Python/README.md

 Tools Used: Python, SQLite, Tableau, and Power BI

-## Python Coding
+## Python Code
-Libraries used: BeautifulSoup,Re,Urllib,Sqlite.
-Ok, so I used urllib to connect with the site and Beautifulsoup to parse the html and target the tags containing the information.
-Then, I used Regular Expression to extract the strings inside the tags.
-Finally, I used sqlite lib and wrote some code to create SQL tables and a for loop to insert the data in SQLite.
-The programm called 'corona.py'.
-You can access it **[here](https://github.com/DimKaisaris/Web-Scraping-with-Python/tree/main/Python%20Code)**
-In this folder there is some other python code which I wrote during the process which is part of corona.py , as well the sqlite files and an exported .csv
-used to connect with tableau.
+Libraries: BeautifulSoup, Re, Urllib, Sqlite3.
+The process involved the following steps:
+1. Website Connection: urllib.request was used to establish a connection to the target website.
+2. HTML Parsing: BeautifulSoup was used to parse the HTML content, allowing for the identification and targeting of specific HTML tags containing the desired data.
+3. Data Extraction: Regular expressions (re) were used to extract the relevant text strings from within the targeted HTML tags.
+4. Database Integration: The sqlite3 library was used to create SQLite database tables.
+A for loop was implemented to iterate through the extracted data and insert it into the database.
+The main Python script, corona.py, can be found **[here](https://github.com/DimKaisaris/Web-Scraping-with-Python/tree/main/Python%20Code)**.
+The Python Code folder also contains:
+Additional Python scripts developed during the project, which were incorporated into the final corona.py script.
+The SQLite database files generated during the process.
+A CSV file exported from the SQLite database, used for data visualization in Tableau.

 ## SQLite
 The data was last updated on 19/1/2022.
 Take a look at the result as created automatic in Sqlite after I ran my python code!